 Pinterest Account For Search

 As Pinterest began to make changes, I was being approached more and more with questions from users about why their were experiencing a decline in traffic when Pinterest was also such a good source of traffic for them.
 Over and over again, I repeated the same advice after taking time to peek at their accounts.
 Optimizing your Pinterest account to appeal to Pinterest search is a crucial part of any successful Pinterest strategy.
-If you want to learn how to clean up your Pinterest account and optimize keyword touch points, sign up to take my Pinterest Account Optimization Webinar available to you – for free.

 Click here to sign up to gain access to my optimization webinar.